putteneersjoris/annelotte-website/README.md

 </details>

 ## demoproject
-In the following section a overview and demo project is provided.You can the coresponding files [here](https://github.com/AnnelotteLammertse/annelottelammertse/example/demoproject)
+In the following section a demoproject is provided.This includes images and a description file.
+You can the coresponding files <a href="https://github.com/studentName/annelottelammertse/demoproject">https://github.com/studentName/annelottelammertse/demoproject</a>

 ```bash